Taming long strobe arms out of the water:

 - Questions you might have:

-- Why use three buckles when one at the top looks
+- Why use three bead-to-loop connections when one at the top looks

 like it would work?